How to Choose the Best Mics for the Church Choir

 The short answer to this question is as few as possible.
 The fewer mics you use, the less likely you are to deal with feedback.
 A correctly placed, decent cardioid choir mic will cover 15-20 singers arranged in a rectangular or wedge-shaped section about 10 ft wide and three rows deep.

 There isn't a hard and fast rule here.
 Some professionals recommend a vertical height as tall as the tallest singer in the back row.
 Others suggest the height of the tallest singer in the back row, plus another 2-3 feet.
 Raising the mics can ensure that all singers are equal and prevent the front-row singers from overwhelming your singers in the back row.

 How do you place a choir mic?

 The basic formula for miking a choir is the 3:1 rule.
-In general, it's best to place the mics 2-3 feet from the front row singers.
+Generally, placing the mics 2-3 feet from the front row singers is best.
 The mics to the side should be three times that distance.
 For example, if you place a mic 3 feet from your front row singers and need additional mics for the choir, you should set the mic 9 feet from your center mic on either side.

 Why is that, you might ask?

 You want to avoid the hollow sounds that result from phase cancellation or the comb filter effect.
 These hollow sounds can happen when you place mics too close to each other and pick up two vocal signals in the mix.
 One signal is direct, and the other is delayed.
 This pickup of two different signals causes specific frequencies to cancel – creating a frequency response that looks like an inverted comb.
 And unless you're looking for that kind of filtered sound, you'll want to avoid it.